telerik/xamarin-forms-docs/controls/datagrid/filtering.md

 The appearance of the Filtering UI can be customized by inheriting the **DataGridFilterControlBase** class.
 For more details on this check [How to customize Filtering UI]({%slug datagrid-howto-customize-filtering-ui%}) article.

+## Filtering for Template Column

+Filtering for TemplateColumn is available since R2 2020 Official Release.
+More details how the filtering could be applied to the DataGrid TemplateColumn - check the [Filtering for TemplateColumn]({%slug datagrid-columns-template-column%}#filtering-for-templatecolumn) section from our documentation.

 ## See Also

 - [Grouping]({%slug datagrid-grouping-overview%})